-As suggested above, some studies show that the existence of a culture of experimentation is a powerful factor in explaining why certain local authorities are ahead of others in their innovations in terms of environmental and energy climate policies (La Branche and Bosboeuf, 2017).
-We can also see some public authorities who wait for regulations to come before they act, and others still that will continue not doing much.
-The same is true for companies and for different departments within the same company.
+As suggested above, some studies show that the existence of a culture of experimentation within an institution is a powerful factor in explaining why certain local authorities are ahead of others in their innovations in terms of environmental and energy climate policies (La Branche and Bosboeuf, 2017).
+Other public authorities wait for regulations to come before they act, and others still continue not doing much.
+The same can be found in different companies or in different departments within the same company.
 One of the factors explaining these differences is attitude toward experimentation and risk taking.

-Indeed, experimenting implies a positive attitude with regard to the risk of failure and the "right to make mistakes" ("one of the conditions for mobilizing intelligence"), as they are steps for learning, and also eventually, disseminating lessons and good practices to others.
-Participants propose to "talk about resilience rather than the right to make mistakes" and to have a more proactive attitude: "How do I turn this problem into an opportunity...
+Indeed, experimenting implies a positive attitude with regard to the risk of failure and the "right to make mistakes" ("one of the conditions for mobilizing intelligence"), as they are steps for learning, as well as disseminating lessons and good practices to others.
+Participants propose the term " resilience rather than the right to make mistakes".
+A proactive attitude is key to them: "How do I turn this problem into an opportunity...
 How do I try to bounce back and how do I readjust?".
-This feedback strategy was initially implemented in the aeronautics industry and was then extended to the sensitive areas such as industrial zones with disaster risks.
-But participants raise another obstacle: it is difficult to integrate such an approach when faced with "people who never question themselves, which raises the question of interpersonal skills" and competing logics within the company: "How do I, as an individual, accept to say that the I may not succeed in the purely economic sense of the term but in other terms, yes?".
+This feedback strategy was initially implemented in the aeronautics industry and was then extended to sensitive areas such as industrial zones with disaster risks.
+Then, participants raise another obstacle: it is difficult to integrate such an approach when faced with "people who never question themselves, which raises the question of interpersonal skills" and competing logics within the company: "How do I, as an individual, accept to say that I may not succeed in the purely economic sense of the term but in other terms, I do?".

-As a partial response, two strategies are mentioned: i) at the organizational level, by creating the conditions of receptivity for experimentation (by anticipating and managing the different interests) then, ii) by training employees and employees in interpersonal skills.
+As a partial response, two strategies are mentioned: i) at the organizational level, by creating the conditions of receptivity for experimentation (by anticipating and managing different interests) and, ii) by training employees and managers in interpersonal skills.
+One can see here that purely technical skills are not mentioned and indeed, that this goes beyond strict professional skills.